-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 There is currently no authority designated to monitor the use and development of AI in Hong Kong.

 As far as the collection and use of personal data in the course of training or operating AI is concerned, the PCPD is the authority responsible for enforcing privacy law in Hong Kong.
-The PCPD is empowered by the PDPO to, among other things:
+Among other things, the PCPD is empowered by the PDPO to:

 - monitor entities to ensure compliance with the PDPO;